Free Daily Headlines

 The Kill Devil 60 team returned to its staging location and remains ready to respond to any firefighter who needs help.

-WLOS reported on Wednesday that a total of 165 homes have been evacuated from the Black Cove Complex fire and Polk County officials confirm 11 homes have been destroyed.
+WLOS reported last week that a total of 165 homes have been evacuated from the Black Cove Complex fire and Polk County officials confirm 11 homes have been destroyed.

 N.C.
 Forest Service aerial resources have been shared throughout Western North Carolina as wildfires continue to increase across the state, according to a statement from the forest service.
 The N.C.
 Forest Service utilizes four helicopters and two single engine air tankers (SEATs) throughout North Carolina.